 Holding onto stress, and the emotions that accompany it, causes a cascade of hormones and neurotransmitters that keep you from sleeping well, and further disrupt your metabolism.
 It can lead some into adrenal fatigue.

 While you work out the details on how you’ll handle the stress, the following supplements have been shown to help reduce feelings of stress, calm your mind, and/or support more restful sleep.
 The more quality sleep you get, the more resilient you become to the stressors you face.

 Relora: Relora® is a combination of Magnolia and Phellodendron extracts.
 I was first introduced to Relora by Dr. Jim LaValle, author of Cracking the Metabolic Code.
-Relora has been shown to support normal stress and stress hormone levels, relieve feelings of tension, anger and fatigue, and supports feelings of vigor and good mood.* I use and recommend Relora Plus from Thorne.
+Relora has been shown to support normal stress hormone levels, relieve feelings of tension, anger and fatigue, and supports feelings of vigor and good mood.* I use and recommend Relora Plus from Thorne.

 Magnesium: Magnesium has numerous effects on the body and brain, one of which is to help calm the mind.

 Low magnesium levels dampen serotonin production, so if your magnesium is low, supplementing with magnesium glycinate may help you calm your mind and get to sleep.*